A topic from the subject of Inorganic Chemistry in Chemistry.

 Conclusion

 Inorganic thermodynamics is a powerful tool for understanding and predicting the behavior of inorganic chemical systems.
-It has a wide range of applications in inorganic synthesis, materials science, environmental chemistry, and other fields.
+It has a wide range of applications in inorganic synthesis, materials science, environmental chemistry, geochemistry, and other fields.

 Inorganic Thermodynamics